Part 3 - Part 2

-It is a sorry fact of life that the quite avoidable default Human condition is membership of the latter outfit.
+It is a baffling, sad fact of life that the quite avoidable default Human condition, is membership of the latter outfit.

-But In reality, no sadder than the fact that weeds grow by default.
-Whilst a useful plant needs to be cultivated and tended.
+However in reality no sadder than the fact that weeds grow by default.
+Conversely useful plants need to be cultivated and nurtured.

-Humans can exercise their individual prerogative, and their responsibility, by cultivating and tending their own mind.
+Humans can exercise their individual prerogative, and their responsibility, via cultivating and nurturing their own Mind.

 With Loving care.

-It takes a lot of conscious effort to attain membership of The Not Afraid To Be Wrong Club.
+It requires much Conscious Effort to attain membership of The Not Afraid To Be Wrong Club.

-This effort, part of our molding of our self image to reach the highest status of Master of our soundly cultivated and tended ego, is worth the exertion.
-Because it accomplishes several estimable objectives.
+This effort, part of our molding of our self image, to reach the highest status of Master of our diligently cultivated and nurtured ego, is well worth the exertion.
+For the Sound Reason that doing so accomplishes a number of estimable objectives.

-Elevating one's self into the Not Afraid To Be Wrong Club delivers privileges obtainable in no other way.
-No one can do this for us - Membership is a product of a healthy ego and healthy self esteem.
-Cultivating these two essentials of a Positive Mindset encourages self confidence and self reliance.
-Doing so is ultimately the responsibility of the individual.
+Elevating one's self into the Not Afraid To Be Wrong Club, delivers privileges obtainable in no other way.
+No one can do this for us.
+Membership is a composite product of a healthy ego and a healthy self esteem.
+Cultivating these two fundamental elements of a Positive Mindset, encourages self confidence and self reliance.
+To become a member of this uncommon club is the sole responsibility of the individual.

-Learning and understanding become high priorities, contributing to the readiness with which we master our innate abilities.
+Learning and understanding become priorities contributing to the readiness with which we master our innate abilities.

-We enthusiastically Drop-Kick into Outer Space the useless eagerness to squabble and bicker.
-Recognizing that arguing has a deleterious effect whenever and wherever it is indulged in.
+We can enthusiastically Drop-Kick into Outer Space the useless eagerness to squabble and bicker.
+Recognizing that arguing has a deleterious effect whenever, and wherever, squabbling and bickering is indulged.